Saturday 6 April 2024

 Second Brigade Kirby Smith 3-4 PT NE 1st Maryland, 3d Tennessee

-Third Brigade 3-4 PT NE 6th North Carolina, 10th Virginia
+Third Brigade Col. Fisher/Gibbons (tbc) 3-4 PT NE 6th North Carolina, 10th Virginia

 That concludes the Union and Confederate orders of battle.
 With 27 individual brigades to model I need to paint now something like 480 10 mm figures as well as an awful lot more artillery and caissons.
 This will actually break the back on the painting I need to do for a long while with the game.
 They will not paint themselves butI will try and both enjoy the exercise and listen to some more educational material on the War.